Sell Off The Condemned Warehouse in [market_city]

 Understanding Condemnation and Its Impact on Property Value

 This label causes the property’s market value to drop significantly.
-Buyers and investors may not want to buy it because they are afraid of the financial risk associated with fixing problems or dealing with legal issues.
+Buyers and investors may not want to buy it because they fear the financial risk of fixing or dealing with legal issues.
 However, sellers can more effectively change their plans if they know how a property’s value changes after it has been condemned.

-Sellers can better market the warehouse as an investment if they have a good idea of how many repairs need to be done and know about zoning laws and the building’s potential for redevelopment.
-Working with local government officials and hiring property restoration experts can also help the selling process go more smoothly by letting you deal with any compliance issues right away.
+Sellers can better market the warehouse as an investment if they know how many repairs need to be done, know about zoning laws, and understand the building’s potential for redevelopment.
+Working with local government officials and hiring property restoration experts can also help the selling process go more smoothly by allowing you to deal with any compliance issues right away.

 Legal Considerations When Selling a Condemned Property

-If you want to sell a warehouse that has been condemned for more than its worth, you need to know what the law says.
+You must know what the law says if you want to sell a warehouse condemned for more than its worth.
 First, you should read the zoning laws and ordinances in your area.
 These will explain what you can do with the property after the sale.

 People who want to buy the property need to know for sure if it can be fixed up or if it needs to be torn down.
-Also, make sure you follow all environmental rules and have all the permits you need.
-This could mean working with asbestos or lead paint, which are both very dangerous.
+Also, ensure you follow all environmental rules and have all the necessary permits.
+This could mean working with asbestos or lead paint, which are very dangerous.

 Real estate lawyers who work with foreclosed property can help you with any title issues or liens that might make the sale more difficult.
-To stay out of trouble with the law, sellers should also list all known flaws and details of the condemnation.
+To avoid trouble with the law, sellers should also list all known flaws and details of the condemnation.

 By taking care of these legal issues carefully, sellers can lower their risks and attract investors who want to buy commercial property to fix up.